jimmejardine/qiqqa-open-source/docs-src/Aside/The World of Data Extraction and Re-use - PDF Reading, Annotating and Content Extraction.md

 ## Searchable text anyone?

-Here are a few articles which discuss the banana peels on your pedestrian path when you need to *extract data from tthe PDF*, whether it's for search or other purposes: things are *not* rosy when you don't need OCR to get anything potentially legible, as the next article will show you: here's a bunch of journalists who wrestle with this file format on a daily basis:
+Here are a few articles which discuss the banana peels on your pedestrian path when you need to *extract data from the PDF*, whether it's for search or other purposes: things are *not* rosy when you don't need OCR to get anything potentially legible, as the next article will show you: here's a bunch of journalists who wrestle with this file format on a daily basis: